sportradar/UnifiedOddsSdkNet/src/Sportradar.OddsFeed.SDK/Readme.txt

 CHANGE LOG:
+2022-01-26  1.57.0
+IProducer extended with Scope property (extended with IProducerV3) Added support for group urn type
+Changing API host for replay to non-global
+Optimizing number of competitor or player profile api calls Improvement so less chance the competition event returns null category Improvement so less chance the competition event returns null tournament Improved recovery retry on missing messages
+Fix ignore fixture_change_fixture endpoint for virtual producers Fix for competitor reference print

 2022-12-05  1.56.1
 Fix configuration apiHost for replay environment
 Fix merging of new sport and category which is not included in All tournaments for all sports endpoint